Ask About The Pictures Before They Vanish

 After asking more than 1,000 people a simple question, “Have you digitized your family photos yet?”
 I heard the same pattern again and again.
 Almost everyone cared.
 Almost everyone smiled.
 Almost everyone had a story.
 Most had the same answer.
 Not yet.

 The photos were in a box.
 They were at Mom’s house.
 They were in the garage.
 They were in albums nobody had opened in years.
 Someone in the family knew the names.
 Someone remembered the house.
 Someone could explain the uniform, the wedding, the baby, the vacation, the family business, or the people standing in the background.
+That was the danger.
+The photos were still there.
+The stories were not guaranteed to be.

-The Biggest Family Photo Mistake
+The Biggest Photo Mistake

 Most people think the risk is the photo itself.
 They worry about fading, fire, water, bad storage, or technology changing.
 Those risks are real.
 But they are not always the first thing families lose.